 Authors: Bertrand Wong

 The motion of fluids which are incompressible could be described by the Navier-Stokes differential equations.
-However, the three-dimensional Navier-Stokes equations for modelling turbulence misbehave very badly although they are relatively simple-looking.
+However, the three-dimensional Navier-Stokes equations for modelling turbulence misbehave very badly although they are relatively simplelooking.
 The solutions could wind up being extremely unstable even with nice, smooth, reasonably harmless initial conditions.
 A mathematical understanding of the outrageous behaviour of these equations would greatly affect the field of fluid mechanics.
-In this paper, which had been published in an international journal in 2010, a reasoned, practical approach towards resolving the issue is adopted and a practical, statistical kind of mathematical solution is proposed.
+In this paper, which had been published in the International Journal of Nonlinear Science, Vol. 10 (2010) No. 3, pp.264-278, a reasoned, practical approach towards resolving the issue is adopted and a practical, statistical kind of mathematical solution is proposed.

 Comments: 16 Pages.

 Vixra.org is a pre-print repository rather than a journal.
 Articles hosted may not yet have been verified by peer-review and should be treated as preliminary.
 In particular, anything that appears to include financial or legal advice or proposed medical treatments should be treated with due caution.
 Vixra.org will not be responsible for any consequences of actions that result from any form of use of any documents on this website.

 You are equally welcome to be positive or negative about any paper but please be polite.
 If you are being critical you must mention at least one specific error, otherwise your comment will be deleted as unhelpful.